-The maximum time limit for a student to receive financial aid is 150 percent of the published program length.
-Payne Theological Seminary requires 82 credit hours to complete a Master of Divinity degree.
-The maximum number of attempted credits for a student may not exceed 123 and must not exceed ten (10) years.
-Total credits to be counted include all attempted and earned credits at Payne Theological Seminary plus any transfer credits that are counted toward the Payne Theological Seminary's Master of Divinity degree regardless of whether the student was on financial aid.
+The maximum time limit for a student to receive financial aid is 150% of the published program length.
+Payne Theological Seminary requires 90 credit hours to complete a Master of Divinity degree.
+The maximum number of attempted credits for a full-time student may not exceed 135 and must not exceed seven (7) years.
+Completing the Master of Divinity degree, a part-time student may not exceed 135 attempted credits and must not exceed (10) years.
+Total credits to be counted include all attempted and earned credits at Payne Theological Seminary plus any transfer credits that are counted toward the Payne Theological Seminary's Master of Divinity degree regardless of whether the student was or was not on financial aid.